tomoakley/idb.nvim/README.md

 - `.` - repeat last interacterable command (i.e something that produces a UI output on the screen)
 - `H` - swipe back on the simulator
 - `r` - restart app
+- `<c-n>` - when focussed on an input, press `<c-n>` to simulate pressing 'next' or 'submit' on the iOS keyboard.
+(Currently won't focus the next input in IDB, but will submit a form if it's the last element)
 - `<esc>` - Quit this mode and return mappings to vim

 I think this could be pretty powerful.
 I have some ideas on other mappings or features (most of which already exist in vim!)
 I could add: